ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-03-Large-Scale Study of Curiosity-Driven Learning.md

 ### What if we apply curiosity to the agent?

-What will happen if we let the agent to explore the environments purely by curiosity?
+How about we incorporate curiosity into reinforcement learning?
 This is what that paper is all about.

-The extrinsic reward $ r_{ext} $, which can be sampled from the environment, is not used during training since the agent will only learn through its own curiosity.
+The extrinsic reward $ r_{ext} $, which can be sampled from the environment, will not used during training since the agent will only learn through its own curiosity.
 Instead, we need to define some intrinsic reward $ r_{int} $ which can reflect such kind of curiosity.
 Here we can define the intrinsic reward $ r_{int} $ as:

 $$ r_{int, t} = ||f(\phi(o_{t}), a_{t}) - \phi(o_{t+1})||^{2} \label{eq: r_int} $$